 The Culture Lens

 Striking that equilibrium between organizational uniformity and individuality is complicated but essential to success.
 Equil is convinced that a successful organizational strategy has to be supported by an effective organizational culture.
 Culture is like water.
-It is fluid but strong enough to support a large structure (e.g. ship, iceberg); however, it can also feel like concrete when hit at high speeds and can be destructive if not controlled/contained by the right system.
+It is fluid but strong enough to support a large structure (e.g. ship, iceberg).
+It can also be destructive if not well managed.
 Please explore our organizational culture consulting services here.